 Covid-19 in the news this week

-Net daily sentiment ranged from -24.89 for Hydroxychloroquine on Thursday the 12th to 28.1 for Moderna vaccine on Wednesday the 11th.
+Net daily sentiment ranged from -39.79 for Remdesivir on Sunday the 10th to 32.52 for Monoclonal antibodies on Sunday the 10th.

 The sentiment for each tweet is scored from -1 (most negative) to +1 (most positive) using VADER sentiment analysis.
 Net sentiment is calculated by summing the sentiment across all tweets for a given day and/or category, then normalizing the score by the number of tweets.

 Infection was the most frequently observed medical condition mentioned.
 Head spinning had the highest overall net sentiment of 59.32.
 Sickness had the lowest net sentiment this week (-36.74).